getlocalization/python-glcli/README.md

 Note: if the file does not reside in the server-side and is only on your local machine, simply use gl add instead of this.

-If you have an existing master file in the server-side and you wish to map it with a local file, you can do it with map-master command.
-This will also rename the file in server-side according to your local file system.
-Typical use case for this is if you have for example changed the location of your master files in your local file system.
-Location in this context means relative location to the gl repository root (i.e. the directory where .gl folder resides). *Note* that all the translation mappings will be lost so they need to be remapped with map-locale command.
+If you have an existing master file on the server-side and you wish to map it with a local file, you can do it with map-master command.
+This will also rename the file on server-side according to your local file system.
+Typical use case for this is if you have for example changed the location of your master files on your local file system.
+Location in this context means relative location to the gl repository root (i.e. the directory where .gl folder resides).

+*Note* that all the translation mappings will be lost so they need to be remapped with map-locale command.

 <pre>
 gl map-master [master-filename-in-server] [filename-in-local-filesystem]